 Dr. Felbinger passed away suddenly in her home on May 28, 2008.
 To honor her legacy, the award that she helped create now bears her name.

-- Recognition at the 2020 ABET Awards program in the fall of 2021
+- Recognition at the ABET Awards Celebration in the fall.

 - $10,000 cash prize